a space for curious, creative and inquisitive young minds

 The content of each course is base on a term-long theme determined by the class educator and reflects student interests.
 Term programs are emailed directly to all enrolled students before the start of term.

 All courses are taught by professionally practising artists and designers who have industry experience in their field and a passion for children's creative education.
-Our teachers are selected for their artistic abilities and their enthusiasm for designing and delivering high-quality creative lessons.
+Our teachers are selected for their artistic abilities and their enthusiasm for delivering high-quality creative lessons.

 All educators hold a current Working With Children Clearance.
 Please feel free to request a copy.